 1.In the word processor, double-click an element (IF, END, ELSE) of the conditional text block that you want to edit.

-2.At the Build Options dialog box, add or modify conditions that you want.
+2.In the Build Options dialog, add or modify conditions that you want.

 Nested Conditional Text Blocks

 You can insert conditional text blocks inside other blocks.
 The compilation engine will process nested blocks only if the parent blocks have a positive result (i.e. if the parent block is included into the compilation).
 In some situations, using nested blocks in topic content is useful despite a similar result can be achieved by defining extra conditions for a separate (not nested) conditional text block.